GPCRmd/gpcrmd-docs/source/workbench.rst

 For example, if you input ``40-70:P or CLZ``, residues numbered from 40 to 70 at the PDB belonging to chain P and Clozapine will be displayed.
 Another example, this time using a combination of different generic GPCR numbering styles, could be ``1.50 - 2x48 or 3.35x35 or SOD``.

+If your selection includes water and/or membrane molecules that you wish to display, check 'Include membrane and water'.
+This may slow down the playback speed of the simulation.

 Sequence selection
 ------------------

 The GPCR Workbench also provides the option to select a protein segment from its sequence.
-Set your selection by clicking at the desired range or ranges of residues, selected segments will appear at the sequence in green.
+Set your selection by clicking at the desired range or ranges of residues.
+Selected segments will appear at the sequence in green.
 To deselect a residue range from the sequence, just click on it.
-Finally, click at **Confirm selection**: the residue range(s) will be added to a text input field, which you can modify to adjust the selection to what you want to display.
+Finally, click at **Confirm selection**: the residue range(s) will be added to a text input field, which you can further modify to adjust the selection.
 If you want to add new sequence selections, click at the plus button.

 GPCR conserved positions
 ------------------------

-The **GPCR conserved positions** selection provides the possibility to rapidly select positions or domains conserved in the different GPCR family classes.
+This seciton provides the possibility to rapidly select positions or domains conserved in the different GPCR family classes.
 The GPCR class of the protein being represented will be selected by default, and therefore the conserved positions/domains corresponding to that GPCR class will be available to visualize.

 It is also possible to visualize the positions that correspond to conserved positions from other GPCR classes.
 For example, if your protein belongs to class A, you can represent the residue that corresponds to class B *2.50 (2.50b)*.
 Hover the buttons with your mouse for more information about the conserved positions and motifs, if available.